 The WGen20000's control panel

-The WGen20000's status and activity may be monitored conveniently via the control panel, as it features a convenient meter, which displays voltage, frequency and lifetime hours.
+The WGen20000's status and activity may be monitored conveniently via the control panel, as it features a convenient meter, offering voltage, frequency, and lifetime hours readings.

 Product Videos